geoscixyz/eosc350website/index.rst

 - Gabriela Racz: gracz@eoas.ubc.ca
 - Vahid Dehghanniri: vdehghan@eoas.ubc.ca

-Office hourse: contact the TA's by e-mail or in person for availability.
+Office hours: contact the TA's by e-mail or in person for availability.
 Please include 'EOSC350' in the subject line.